royalapplications/docs/src/r2021/scripting/objects/options/royalapplicationsetting.md

 # RoyalApplicationSetting
 ## General
+### CustomImageName
+Type: `string`, Default Value: `Empty String`
+A custom image name from a pre-defined set of images
 ### AutoBackupFile
 Type: `bool`, Default Value: `true`
 Creates a .backup file in the same directory where the document is stored.